Royal Scottish National Hospital: The NHS

 The Western Regional Board took over the care of the buildings and patients at the institute; more land was purchased so that more patients could be housed at the site.
 The target for patient numbers was 1,300 patients through the expansion of current buildings; this was to cost £1 million and be completed by 1959.
 The old villas once held only fifty patients, but this was to rise to between fifty-eight and sixty-two.

-The Mental Health (Scotland) Act 1960 meant that the Mental Welfare Commission replaced the Board of Control.
+The Mental Health (Scotland) Act 1960 (8 & 9 Eliz.
+2. c.
+61) meant that the Mental Welfare Commission replaced the Board of Control.
 A large number of patients meant that there were inadequate numbers of toilets and washing facilities for all the patients, there was also too few staff to look after all the patients and keeping staff was difficult.
 Inj the early 1970s the institute changed to become a hospital, the ward numbers that had previously been used were altered to become the names of lochs and rivers at the Colony and island names for the site for the children.

 The site was taken over by The Forth Valley Health Board in April 1974, and patient numbers remained around 1,300 into the 1980s.
 The general opinion had changed from taking care of those with mental health issues, instead of sending them away patients should be cared for in the community and by their own family.
 The original site of the institute was left without patients as they were settled elsewhere.
 A small part of the Colony site near to Larbert Cross was used for the Lochview development which was to take over from the Royal Scottish National Hospital.
 The last few patients left the original sites in 1991, with Lochview opening in September 1992, the five original villas and administrative block built in the Colony site were demolished a few months after Lochview was opened.